 How can I earn Qredo Tokens?

-Qredo Network has six types of users.
+In Qredo V2, the Network will has six types of users.
 Each type of user — listed below — is rewarded with a unique combination of fee-based and inflation-based compensation.

 Read more in the Qredo Token Paper.